vs-slavchev/TEAM-META/README.md

 	- diagrams and charts;
 	- GUI design and wireframes;
 	- agendas and minutes regularly tracking our progress on detailed tasks;
-	- process report describing our research, planning, acompished tasks and achievements, problems and the situation for each week;
+	- process report describing our research, planning, accompished tasks and achievements, problems and the situation for each week;
 	- setup document reflecting our initial approach and planning according the problem description and requirements;